abilandz/NAT3054/Lecture_2/git.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 As it can be seen, the LaTeX auxiliary files "source.aux" and "source.log", although still present in the working tree, are ignored now by Git after they have been enlisted in the special configuration file ".gitignore" and after ".gitignore" was committed with that new information to the revision itself.
-TBI 20241018 Check this sentence, read Sec.
-19, perhaps it's not mandatory to commit, just a good practice?

 A few concluding remarks on the usage of ".gitignore":